 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 U.S. Citizens can refer to the U.S. Department of State’s website for more information regarding passports.

 A student visa is permission by a foreign government to live and study in that country.
 All US passport holders are required to obtain a student visa prior to departure.
-However, as the visa becomes valid upon issuance, you should apply no sooner than 40-50 days before departure.
+However, as the visa becomes valid upon issuance, you should apply no sooner than 60 days before departure.
+The application process is completed primarily online and by mail.
 No personal appearance is currently required by the consulates.
-The application process is completed primarily online and by mail.
+This process can take 5-8 weeks or longer to complete.
 You are only able to apply for an Indian Student Visa in your home country.
 Take this into consideration when making travel plans or studying on multiple programs.

 You will also be required to register with the Foreigners Regional Registration Office (FRRO) within 14 days of arrival in Bengaluru.
 You can only register in Bangalore, so plan your arrival travel accordingly.
-Don’t worry, the on-site USAC staff will assist you with this process during the on-site orientation.
+The on-site USAC staff will assist you with this process during the on-site orientation.